Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Introduction

-\section{1.
-Introduction}

-Increasing deployment of Large language models (LLMs) in critical applications raises significant safety concerns, including potential biases \cite{gallegos2024biasfairnesslargelanguage} and privacy breaches \cite{li2024privacylargelanguagemodels}.
-Previous studies have made great advances in safety-related areas from various perspectives.
-For instance, using classification models to measure the harmfulness of LLMs output \cite{Detoxify, lees2022newgenerationperspectiveapi}, adversarial attack to identify vulnerabilities in LLMs \cite{schwinn2023adversarialattacksdefenseslarge}, Chain-of-thought (CoT) monitoring to detect malicious behaviors in reasoning models \cite{baker2025monitoringreasoningmodelsmisbehavior}, and latent space analysis for toxicity detection \cite{chacko2024adversarialattackslargelanguage, 10.5555/3737916.3741622}.
+\section{Introduction}

-However, these approaches often focus on observable behaviors or pre-defined tasks.
-For example, one might first define a safety-related concept, such as hate, and then detect hateful content.
-Consequently, prior work is limited to specific tasks and cannot comprehensively address broader safety challenges.
-In contrast, we take an interpretability perspective by decomposing internal representations of LLMs, enabling us to obtain comprehensive safety concepts and identify undefined safety issues, such as cross-lingual alignment defects (see Section 4 for further discussion).
-We use Sparse Autoencoders (SAE) \cite{bricken2023monosemanticity,cunningham2023sparseautoencodershighlyinterpretable} as our foundational tool: they factorize the entangled LLMs internal signals into a set of atomic features, without relying on supervision or pre-defined concepts.
-By interpreting the SAE features, we aim to uncover the underlying mechanisms that drive risk behaviors by providing a comprehensive fine-grained safety-related SAE neuron (Figure \ref{overview}), which can be further used to diagnose, monitor, and potentially control undesired behaviors.
+Increasing deployment of large language models (LLMs) in critical applications raises significant safety concerns \cite{gallegos2024biasfairnesslargelanguage, li2024privacylargelanguagemodels}.
+Previous studies have made advances in LLM safety from various perspectives~\cite{Detoxify, lees2022newgenerationperspectiveapi, schwinn2023adversarialattacksdefenseslarge, baker2025monitoringreasoningmodelsmisbehavior, chacko2024adversarialattackslargelanguage, 10.5555/3737916.3741622}; however, these approaches often focus on observable behaviors or pre-defined tasks, leaving them task-bound and blind to wider, unseen risks.
+A recent line of work approaches safety through interpretability methods, aiming to decompose and analyze internal representations of LLMs to reveal latent mechanisms and safety-relevant features~\cite{chen2024finding, xu2024uncovering, arditi2024refusal, zhao2025understanding}; In particular, sparse autoencoders (SAEs) \cite{bricken2023monosemanticity,cunningham2023sparseautoencodershighlyinterpretable} have drew on much attention: they factorize the entangled internal signals into a set of atomic features, without relying on supervision or pre-defined concepts.
+Its structured feature space would enable us to uncover the underlying mechanisms that drive risk behaviors (Figure \ref{overview}), which can be further used to diagnose, monitor, and potentially control undesired behaviors.